ezgigm/cyberdata_capstone/README.md

 ## Methodology

 1. Preprocessing

-    * Facial detection and cropping
+Stock images of passport-like photos were collected from adobe stock.
+To improve the reliability of the system we aimed to use as uniform photos as possible.
+We used uniform photos like a passport or driver license style with a plain background.
+Also, we gave importance to using the images that are the representative of all racial ethnicities.
+We wanted to use diverse data from the ethnicity perspective.
+Additionally, our dataset has a balance of genders and age groups.
+We used black and white prints because the LBP algorithm needs images to be in grayscale rather than color.
+Also, original color images were converted to greyscale.

-    * Facial alignment
+Original photo images were labeled as “Photo” and black-white printouts of original images were labeled as “Print”.
+Also, these print images needed to be resized to match the original photo pixel dimensions, so we resized them down by a factor of approximately 1000.
+For example, the original dimensions of print photos were 4000 by 3200 pixels for each photo, at these dimensions, our LBP algorithm would be severely slowed down and thus pixels were resized to values between 300-400 by 300-400.
+The original Photo images were also in this range as well(300-400 by 300-400)

-    * Uniform resizing
+ 2. Data Augmentation

-2. Verification : Anti-spoofing
+Data augmentation was performed to have a larger dataset, based on the principle that a larger dataset will better test the model.
+The techniques that we used:
-    * At this stage, we will detect texture as either image or printed image.
-This helps us to differentiate the real person and the printed photo of the person.
+Auto-enhancement or brightening of the image
-    * In order to create a reasonable larger dataset for our model to learn, data augmentation was needed
++90 degree and  -90 degree rotations
-      * For photo images
+Vertical and horizontal flips (flips image on x-axis and y-axis respectively) For train dataset:
-         * Horizontal and vertical flips
+Vertical and horizontal flips (flips image on x-axis and y-axis respectively) +90 degree and  -90 degree rotations

-         * 90 degree and -90 degree rotations
+These augmentation techniques helped us to have a larger dataset and give us a chance to test our algorithm in different ways like different angles and rotations.

-      * For print images
+After augmentation the train and test set had 1093 images and 248 images respectively.
+This is an approximately 80% to 20% split of the total 1341 images.

-         * Auto enhance
+3. Local Binary Patterns (LBP)

-         * Horizontal and vertical flips
+We used local binary patterns to differentiate between original photos and printed images.
+Local binary patterns is a texture classifier based on a gray scale co-occurrence matrix that computes a local representation of texture in an image.

-         * 90 degree and -90 degree rotations
+4. Histogram

-   * LBP algorithm will be used to get feature vectors distinct to each texture
+After local binary patterns, we create feature vectors to see if there is a difference between the digital photo and the printed(paper).
+We plot them on the histogram to notice the difference.
+The LBP algorithm histogram gives us the frequency of the normalized features and we can see distinct features for each category.
+These histograms can be found in Results & Discussion sessions with detailed explanations.

-      * SVM or other models will learn features in order to classify whether this is an image or a printed paper
+5. Lazy Prediction and LDA

-   * Hyperparameter tuning
+We use lazy predict classification to do multiple classification models.
+We get 100% accuracy for certain models.
+So, to prevent overfitting, in this case we considered using K-fold cross validation to get a more accurate result.
+And, we performed k-fold cross validation to get a better understanding of the performance of our model.

-3. Matching
+One of the best performers was RidgeClassfiers, which is a classifier that uses ridge regression and the other was LinearDiscriminantAnalysis(LDA).
+Ridge regression uses a bias fit of line through the training data that produces less variance and the LDA model finds the direction of maximum class separation.
+Besides, LDA works to reduce variance like Ridge regression did.

-   * Arcface: State of the art method that uses a special loss function called Additive Angular Margin penalty, it will do the facial recognition
+6. Matching : ArcFace
- ArcFace head with ResNet backbone, and a function that detect the distance between two images so that it can classify if the person is registered or not.
+Arcface is a state of the art method that uses a special loss function called Additive Angular Margin penalty, it will do the facial recognition ArcFace head with ResNet backbone, and a function that detect the distance between two images so that it can classify if the person is registered or not.
+We used ArcFace modeling to find the similarity between two faces to give an access to the user or not.
+The certain threshold is defined to let the user access with the similarity value.

 ## Findings